Randall Brown Flash Fiction -- FULL!

 “One’s destination is never a place, but a new way of seeing things.”
 Henry Miller

-- WORD COUNT LIMIT/POEM LIMIT FOR SUMBISSIONS: 20 pages of prose or 5 poems
+- WORD COUNT LIMIT/POEM LIMIT FOR SUBMISSIONS: 20 pages of prose or 5 poems

 - WORD COUNT LIMIT FOR SUMBISSIONS: 5,000

-- WORD COUNT LIMIT/POEM LIMIT FOR SUMBISSIONS: 3,500 words
+- WORD COUNT LIMIT/PAGE LIMIT FOR SUMBISSIONS: 4,000 words (15 pages/standard formatting--double-spaced

 To write creative non-fiction, work that employs language analytically, subversively, seductively as French writer Monique Wittig says, is to write knowing your own voice and where you stand.
 It’s telling the truth you want to tell - or understand - with clarity and compassion.
 It’s using story, with all its attributes of character, dialogue and detail, to illuminate and transform fact.